Plan an installation

 Choose a Certificate Authority

-Unless you require a custom CA, such as HashiCorp Vault, we recommend that you use Mesh CA for the following reasons:
+Unless you require a custom CA, we recommend that you use Mesh CA for the following reasons:

-- Mesh CA is a highly reliable and scalable service that is optimized for dynamically scaled workloads on Google Cloud.
+- Mesh CA is a highly reliable and scalable service that is optimized for dynamically scaled workloads.

 - With Mesh CA, Google manages the security and availability of the CA backend.